CpanelInc/ea-podman/DESIGN.md

   * makes it easier to query for updates since we know right off where it came from
 * We should only provide “Official Images” or “Verified Publisher”
 * We should use `docker.io`
-  * that is a popular and trysted registry
+  * that is a popular and trusted registry
   * makes it easier to query for updates with one API
 * non-EA4 packages can use whatever registries and images they wish